-To balance the richness of the dish, I add 2 tsp of lemon juice.
+To balance the richness of the dish, I add 2 teaspoons of lemon juice.
 You may want to add more or less depending on how rich you like it.
 After you've added it, taste the sauce to see if it is to your liking.
 If not, adjust the lemon juice and seasonings as desired.
-If the sauce tastes too coconutty, add salt and pepper until the coconut flavour dissipates.
+If the sauce tastes too coconutty, add salt and pepper until the coconut flavor dissipates.

 To Thicken the Sauce

-If you'd like a thicker sauce, after you've adjusted your seasonings and lemon juice, mix together 2 tsp cold water with 2 tsp of tapioca starch in a small measuring cup or bowl to make a slurry.
+If you'd like a thicker sauce, after you've adjusted your seasonings and lemon juice, mix together 2 teaspoons cold water with 2 teaspoons of tapioca flour in a small measuring cup or bowl to make a slurry.
 Hit "Sauté" on the Instant Pot and wait until the broth starts to boil (this should only take 20-30 seconds).
 While gently stirring the sauce using a whisk, pour in the slurry and stir until the sauce thickens, about 1 minute.
 Hit "Cancel" on the Instant Pot.
 Either add the chicken and veggies back to the pot and serve or pour the sauce over the chicken and veggies that you've set on a platter or bowl.

 This dish is hearty enough that it can be eaten on its own without serving it with anything else.
 If you go this route, plan on two chicken thighs per person for a total of four servings.

-However, I highly recommend serving the chicken fricassee over some sort of starch element.
+However, I highly recommend serving the low FODMAP chicken fricassee over some sort of starch element.
 The sauce makes neutral-tasting starches like potatoes and rice taste absolutely heavenly.
-To keep this dish Paleo, Whole30 and low FODMAP, you could serve it over the low FODMAP option of my Instant Pot "Garlic" Mashed Potatoes recipe.
+To keep this dish low FODMAP, Paleo and Whole30, you could serve it over the low FODMAP option of my Instant Pot "Garlic" Mashed Potatoes recipe.
 In this instance, I imagine having two Instant Pots comes in particularly handy.